Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 This book is the best read if you want to simplify your life, spend less of your time sorting through your myriad of choices, feel happier, and enjoy a better quality of life.

-We wasted so much time on trivial stuff like what to wear today or what t-shirt to purchase, or which is the best deal.
+We wasted so much time on trivial things like what to wear today, what t-shirt to purchase, or which is the best deal.

 We wasted our valuable energy on such things that, in the end, made us feel frustrated and overwhelmed, taking away from us any discipline we had.

 It is essential to understand that your mind has a limited capacity.
-Even though discipline is something that makes a human mind on autopilot mode but it never gives you more time.
+Even though discipline makes a human mind on autopilot mode, it never gives you more time.

 The Now Habit: Neil Fiore

 This book comprises many strategies and techniques to help anyone who struggles with procrastination – and perfectionists who wish to improve their productivity.

 It’s an easy read and provides plenty of helpful advice for people who don’t understand why their procrastination is happening.

 By getting deeper into the unique difficulties, Dr. Neil Fiore encourages his readers to understand their unique challenges and deal with them in a way that works for them.

 If you want to help people do what they want to, create positive habits, and eliminate their old habits, this book can be beneficial.